aws-samples/streamlit-application-deployment-on-aws/README.md

 ## :notebook_with_decorative_cover: Summary

-This blog post will teach you how to standup an Exploratory Data Analysis EDA dashboard for business users using AWS services with [Streamlit](https://streamlit.io/).
-This EDA dashboard allows for quick end-to-end deployment with minimal effort and the ability to scale out the application and database layers as needed.
+This blog post will teach you how to standup an Exploratory Data Analysis EDA dashboard for business users using AWS services with [Streamlit](https://streamlit.io/), which is an open source framework for Data Scientists to efficiently create interactive web-based data applications in pure Python.
+In this tutorial, the EDA dashboard allows for quick end-to-end deployment with minimal effort and the ability to scale out the application and database layers as needed.
 The EDA dashboard serves insights in a secure and robust way without getting bogged down in time-consuming frontend development.

 ![solution_archi](images/arch.png)